By Matt de Simone

 School Board Chair Anna Weddle added that she’s heard a positive, “overwhelming response” about the proposed policy’s “flexibility to have (access to phone use at) lunch and in hallways.”

-McCaleb explained that the proposed policy could be harder to enforce if students are allowed to use phones during specific times as opposed to the phones being put away once the first bell rings to start the day until the final bell.
+Wilson explained that the proposed policy could be harder to enforce if students are allowed to use phones during specific times as opposed to the phones being put away once the first bell rings to start the day until the final bell.

-McCaleb suggested taking out the “non-instructional time” piece of the policy along with the piece in the draft where teachers would allow students to use their phones “for educational purposes.”
+Wilson suggested taking out the “non-instructional time” piece of the policy along with the piece in the draft where teachers would allow students to use their phones “for educational purposes.”

-Weddle gave an example to McCaleb of why “educational” exceptions could be made in the instance where a high school’s creative writing class could use a camera on a cell phone to record a short film based on a script written in class.
-McCaleb understood that exception and still felt that changes in BCPS’s policy could be re-written to better define “educational purposes” when students could use their phones in between that “bell-to-bell” period.
+Weddle gave an example to Wilson of why “educational” exceptions could be made in the instance where a high school’s creative writing class could use a camera on a cell phone to record a short film based on a script written in class.
+Wilson understood that exception and still felt that changes in BCPS’s policy could be re-written to better define “educational purposes” when students could use their phones in between that “bell-to-bell” period.

 Russ shared with the board that they’ll continue to discuss the policy and bring it back as is, or amended, as an action item at the December 12 meeting.